Serialization

 Other uses of serialization

-Serialization is intended for version control and staging-to-production workflows.
-While it is possible to use serialization for other use cases like duplicating assets within a single instance, these use cases are not currently officially supported.
+Serialization is intended for version control, staging-to-production workflows, and duplicating assets to other Metabase instances.
+While it’s possible to use serialization for other use cases (like duplicating assets within a single instance), we don’t officially support these use cases.

-We’re providing some directions on how to approach alternative use cases, but you should use them at your own risk.
+We’re providing some directions on how to approach these unsupported use cases, but you should use them at your own risk.
 We strongly recommend that you test any process involving serialization on a non-production instance first, and reach out to help@metabase.com if you have any questions.

 Using serialization for duplicating content within the same Metabase